Nova1545/gnome-shell-extension-customreboot/README.md

 When you select the operating system to reboot into, you'll be required to input your password because of required permissions to run `grub-reboot`.

+## efibootmgr (New)
+It's able to set the default using `efibootmgr -n 0001`

+The presented options are parsed from `efibootmgr`

+When you select the operating system to reboot into, you'll be required to input your password because of required permissions to run `efibootmgr` which set EFI variables.

 ## Caveats

-I've only tested this on Ubuntu Linux running gnome 43 and grub.
+I've only tested this on Ubuntu running GNOME 43 and GRUB.
 Please let me know if you run into issues on other distros, bootloaders, and GNOME shell versions.

 Pull requests welcome!